GreptimeTeam/greptimedb/README.md

 $
 ```

-3. Install the git hook scripts
+3. Install the git hook scripts:

 ```
 $ pre-commit install
 pre-commit installed at .git/hooks/pre-commit

+$ pre-commit install --hook-type commit-msg pre-commit installed at .git/hooks/commit-msg
 ```

 now `pre-commit` will run automatically on `git commit`.

+4.

-4. Branch from `develop` and make your contribution, create a PR when you are ready, feel free and have fun!
+5. Branch from `develop` and make your contribution, create a PR when you are ready, feel free and have fun!